lairez/binomsums/README.md

 License
 -------

-*BinomSums* is released under the terms of MIT license.
+*BinomSums* is released under the terms of the MIT license.

 See the file LICENSE for more information.